Sayed-Afnan-Khazi/Supermarket-App/README.md

   * Stores profile/employee data, the login system is based on retrieving data from this file.
 * attendancelogs.csv -
   * Stores employee attendance tag-ins and tag-outs as seperate lines
-  * Lines are stored in chronological rder of tag-ins/outs
+  * Lines are stored in chronological order of tag-ins/outs

 (Future me, please type more info about the features here)
 # Bug Report: